tarantool/migrate/README.md

 ### \<table\> reader_object = migrate.reader(*cfg*)

-Create migration object.
-This function returns new migration object
+Create a migration object.
+This function returns the new migration object.

-Configuration is a table object consists of:
+Configuration is a table object that consists of:

 * `dir = {xlog = 'xlog_dir', snap = 'snap_dir'}` or `dir = 'xlog_snap_dir'`.
-	This field is required.
+	Required field.
-* `spaces` - table with space defintion, described later.
+* `spaces` - table with space definition, described later.
-	This field is required.
+	Required field.
-* `throw` - boolean value to indicate ignore converting errors or not.
+* `throw` - boolean value that indicates whether to ignore error conversion or not.
-	It can happen, if you said that field must be number, but it's size is not or 4 nor 8 OR if you can't insert/delete/update.
+	Errors happen if you cannot insert/delete/update or if you said that some field must be a number but its size is not 4 nor 8.
 Error messages are logged.
 	`true` by default.
 * `commit` - use `box.begin()`/`box.commit()` before and after batch processing.
 	`true` by default.
-* `batch_count` - count of tuples/rows to read from disk, parse and process at a time. `500` by default.
+* `batch_count` - count of tuples/rows to read from disk, parse, and process at a time. `500` by default.
 * `return_type` - type of objects to convert tuples to.
-May be one of `'table'`/`'tuple'`.
-	`'tuple'` is the default value.
-Use `'table'` if you want to modify tuples and then push it into Tarantool (this way is slower).
+Can be `'table'` or `'tuple'` (default).
+Use `'table'` if you want to modify tuples and then push them into Tarantool (this way is slower).

 `spaces` is a table that associates old space number and table with definitions:

-* `new_id` - string or number with space `name`/`number`
+* `new_id` - string or number with space `name`/`number`.
-* `index` - index definition table
+* `index` - index definition table that includes:
-	* `new_id` - new primary index name/number (`string` or `number`)
+	* `new_id` - new primary index name/number (`string` or `number`),
-	* `parts` - table of positions of keys in primary index
+	* `parts` - table of key positions in primary index.
-* `fields` - table of key types ({'str'/'num', ..})
+* `fields` - table of key types (`{'str'/'num', ..}`).
-* `default` - default type of field (if it's not defined in fields) ('str'/'num')
+* `default` - default field type (`'str'`/`'num'`) if it is not defined in fields.
-* `insert` - custom insert function. `function(tuple, flags)`.
-If not defined, then function that inserts `tuple` into space `new_id`.
+* `insert` - custom insert function `function(tuple, flags)`.
+If not defined, a function that inserts a `tuple` into a space with `new_id`.
-* `delete` - custom delete function. `function(key, flags)`.
-If not defined, then function thar deletes tuple with key `key` from space `new_id`
+* `delete` - custom delete function `function(key, flags)`.
+If not defined, a function that deletes a tuple with a `key` from a space with `new_id`.
-* `update` - custom update function. `function(key, ops, flags`.
-If not defined, then functiin that executes `update` in space `new_id` with operations `ops` on tuple with PK `key`.
+* `update` - custom update function `function(key, ops, flags`.
+If not defined, a function that executes `update` with operations `ops` in a space with `new_id` on a tuple with PK `key`.

 ### \<number\> processed = reader_object:resume()

 Resume loading of xlogs/snapshots.
-It uses similar mechanism as Tarantool 1.5 to find all snapshot and xlogs necessary to load (last snapshot and all xlogs, that contain rows with LSN > lsn of snapshot)
+It uses a mechanism similar to that of Tarantool 1.5 to find all snapshots and xlogs necessary to load:

-* When you run this method first time - it loads snap + xlogs.
+* When you run this method for the first time - it loads the last snapshot and xlogs.
-* When you run this method next times - it loads only xlogs with LSN > last processed lsn.
+* When you run this method next time and subsequently - it loads only the xlogs that contain rows with LSN greater than the last processed.

 ## API for xlog/snapshot reader